City offices reopening to the public Monday

 Citizens can reach the Burke County Health Department COVID-19 hotline by calling 828-764-9388.
 The North Carolina Statewide COVID-19 hotline can be reached by calling 1-866-462-3821.

 CoMMA has canceled the remainder of its 34th season.
-All scheduled events and meetings at the Morganton Community House have been canceled until further notice.

 The City’s Utilities, Streets, Public Safety, and Sanitation departments all continue to operate as normal.